White papers versus e-books

 - Landscape or portrait format?

-Unfortunately, it sounds like an “e-book” can be just about any length on just about any topic.
+Unfortunately, I found that an “e-book” can be just about any length on just about any topic.

 White papers turned sideways?

-So far, there’s no accepted way to spot the difference between a white paper and an e-book.
+There’s no accepted way to tell a white paper and an e-book apart.

 And I agree that many e-books I see look more like colorful slide decks than in-depth discussions of a topic.

-Some say that e-books are better for less technical material, or for a primer on a whole topic, while white papers are better for drilling down into more detail.
+Some say e-books are better for less technical material, or a primer on a topic, while white papers are better for drilling down into more detail.

-Since e-books sound easier to read and often feature more graphics, some marketers think e-books work better for B2C.
+Since e-books sound easier to read and feature more graphics, some marketers think e-books work better for B2C.
+I tend to agree.
+Consumers don’t usually want to read, they want to shop.

 In any case, this table sums up the key differences I can see between a B2B e-book and a white paper.